 Can I use frozen vegetables?

-How do I make thick vegetable soup?
+How to thicken vegetable soup?

 You can use more starchy vegetables like potatoes in the soup or even add pureed legumes.
 You can also puree part of the soup with an immersion blender.